On the map, the West Prong of the Little River divides Sevierville from Pigeon Forge.

 Read Also: 7 Weirdest and Punniest Attraction Names in Pigeon Forge, Gatlinburg

 Pinchy’s Lobster is bringing New England seafood to the Smokies.

 Freshly opened downtown, they offer delicious fresh sushi, lobster, a raw bar, a beer garden and live music on select nights.

 The menu?
 Written on a chalkboard on the wall.
 The proprietor?
 A real-life preacher named Sam Steele.

 The Food?
 Oh.
 My.
 God.

 Get the burnt ends.
-And get the three meat meal – which comes with two sides for $15.
+And get the three meat meal – which comes with two sides.
 Get everything.